 One widely used type of experiment is neutron scattering.
 Radiation from the reactor is directed at the material to be studied.
 The manner in which the radiation interacts and bounces off, or scatters, from the material yields information on structure and properties.
 Neutron scattering is an important tool in experiments dealing with superconductors, polymers, metals, and proteins.
 Researchers can analyze molecular structure, surfaces and interfaces, measure electronic and magnetic properties, stress and strain conditions, and gauge other characteristics.

 Neutron radiography is another experimental technique.
 It is similar to medical or dental X-rays.
-These experiments are used to determine structural integrity and provide quality control for aerospace, automotive and medical components.
+These experiments are used to determine structural integrity for aerospace, automotive and medical components.

 Neutron activation analysis is another powerful tool used in the detection of very small (trace) amounts of material.
 It is used to measure the presence of trace elements such as environmental pollutants in soil, water, air, and foods with an accuracy of several parts per billion.
 Neutron activation may also be used to create new radioactive isotopes such as radio-pharmaceuticals (radioactive material used in medicine) and to process silicon prior to use in computer chips.

 Research and test reactors also are involved in medical research using neutrons for the treatment of cancerous tumors or making radioisotopes for research and therapy.
 In addition, research and test reactors irradiate materials used in nuclear power plants to assess how the materials change after exposure to radiation.
 These changes are important in assessing safety functions and in considering license extension for nuclear power plants.

 Research and Test Reactor Design and Safety Features